Trucker Saves Dogs Thrown From A Moving Car On Snowy New York Highway

 Police are asking for the help of the general public in finding the suspect or suspects in the incident Wednesday morning on Interstate 81 near Whitney Point, about 16 miles (26 kilometers) north of Binghamton, reported ABC News.
 So far, they have no leads at all.

-One of the dogs was more injured than the other and his front leg had to be amputated to prevent the infection from not spreading to the rest of his body.
+One of the dogs was more injured than the other and his front leg had to be amputated to prevent the infection from spreading to the rest of his body.
 Amberly Ondria, shelter manager for the Broome County Humane Society, said it was heartbreaking to see the dogs being brought in such a bad condition.

 “These animals have been through a lot, and people need to understand that this is not OK.
 This is not something that should be done.”